-Browse Exhibits (3 total)
+Browse Exhibits (9 total)

 The Domboshava Community Project was founded by Highland Park, NJ resident Sylvia Hove.
 Despite being far from her homeland, Zimbabwe, Sylvia continues to manage the Domboshava Community Project from afar.
 The purpose of the Domboshava Community Project is to develop from the bottom up, the Domboshava Community through creative art, agriculture, horticulture, cultural tourism, conservation, herbal gardens and food.

 From Sylvia: "My mother is a Soko Murehwa and she comes from Shamu Village Govera Domboshava; My father comes from Goromonzi Chikwaka and he is a Matemai.
 My Grandfather moved to Hurungwe where my father grew up.
 I am linked to these villages through my lineage which is an important part of my culture.
 My passion is working with communities where I can relate in terms of land ownership, chieftainships and our totems.
 Culture and knowing our heritage is very important and it determines who we are as a people."